The Blue Max

-In contrast to films that romanticize the flying aces of the Great War, The Blue Max depicts the protagonist as a man who appears to have no regard for anyone but himself.
+In contrast to films that romanticize the flying aces of the Great War, The Blue Max depicts the protagonist Stachel as a man who appears to have no regard for anyone but himself.
 Set against the realities of modern warfare, the film also explores the decline of chivalry and the advent of total war.

 Plot

-German Corporal Bruno Stachel leaves the fighting in the trenches to become a fighter pilot in the German Army Air Service.
-In spring 1918, he sets his sights on winning Germany's highest medal for valour, the "Blue Max", for which he must shoot down 20 aircraft.

-Of humble origins (his father ran a small hotel), Lieutenant Bruno Stachel sets out to prove himself.
-Willi von Klugemann resents having a commoner as his rival.
-Their commanding officer, Hauptmann Otto Heidemann, is an aristocratic officer whose belief in chivalry and the laws and customs of war conflict with Stachel's disregard for them.
+German Corporal Bruno Stachel leaves the fighting in the trenches of World War I to become a fighter pilot in the German Army Air Service.
+Of modest origins (his father ran a small hotel), Leutnant Stachel needs to prove himself and in spring 1918, he sets his sights on winning Germany's highest medal for valour, the "Blue Max", for which he must shoot down 20 aircraft.
+Leutnant Willi von Klugermann resents having a commoner as his rival.
+Their commanding officer, Hauptmann Otto Heidemann, is an aristocrat whose belief in chivalry and the laws and customs of war conflict with Stachel's disregard for them.